Some-random/theorem-proving-reasoning/README.md

 # LeanReasoner

 ## Installation
-Please refer to the installation section of LeanDoJo for instructions.
-Please also clone ReProver in this directory if you want to train the models.
+Please refer to the installation section of [LeanDoJo]([https://pages.github.com/](https://github.com/lean-dojo/LeanDojo?tab=readme-ov-file#installation)) for instructions.
+Please also clone and install [ReProver](https://github.com/lean-dojo/ReProver) in this directory if you want to train the models.

 ## Running experiments